 You may decide that you would prefer to shop for a ring after the proposal, together, so that your partner can be involved in the experience and there’s no danger of choosing the wrong ring.
-This option can be just as romantic with the use of a prop to propose with such as the Frog Prince bead charm, Eternal Love bead charm, Heart bead charm, or Cariad bead charm.

 For something extra special, you could propose with a Cariad locket or Fairy locket with the message "Will you marry me?" written on a note inside.

 As a guide, it’s generally recommended that you spend between 1-3 months salary on an engagement ring.
 Our advice is to spend what you feel is right, with regards to getting the desired quality.
 Don’t forget though, this will be a once-in-a-lifetime ring.

 There are a few ways that you can find out your partner's ring size without having to ask.
 The easiest way would be to borrow a ring of theirs while they are away and compare it with our online ring size guide, or take it to a jeweller for them to measure.
 You could also ask a close friend or relative to find out for you, as long as you can trust them with your secret.

 To be able to choose the most perfect engagement ring, you need to know a little about diamonds.
 There are four key areas to focus on so that you can then decide which are most important to you and how they each affect the price of a diamond.